dgvergel/dgvergel.github.io/_posts/2026-08-24-parallel-directory-traversal.md

 </div>

 <div class="dgv-note" markdown="1">The number of worker threads <code>num_workers</code> defaults to
-<code>hardware_concurrency()</code>[^3], which
+<code>hardware_concurrency()</code>[^5], which
 provides an estimate of the concurrency level available on the system, typically matching the number of hardware threads.
 However, this value should be interpreted as an indicative upper bound and not necessarily as the optimal number of workers.
-In practice, performance can saturate with a lower thread count due to factors such as contention over the shared queue, the type of storage device, or the limitations of the file system itself.
+In practice, performance may saturate at a lower thread count due to factors such as contention over the shared queue, the underlying storage device, or limitations imposed by the file system itself.
 </div>

 As an example, on a system equipped with an 11th Gen Intel Core i5-1135G7 processor running at 2.40 GHz,